MindLyfe/MindLyfe-Platform/infrastructure/kubernetes/README.md

-# MindLyf Kubernetes Configuration
+# MindLyfe Kubernetes Configuration

-This directory contains Kubernetes manifests for deploying the MindLyf microservices architecture.
+This directory contains Kubernetes manifests for deploying the MindLyfe microservices architecture.

 ## Structure